medale/spark-mail/presentation/SparkMailFromSparkShell.md

 the --hadoopConfPath.

-In the example below, we assume that the user executing the job has a file enron.avro in their user directory (often /home/$user/enron.avro)
+In the example below, we assume that the user executing the job has a file enron.avro in their user directory.
+The example shows user hadoop with a home directory of /user/hadoop containing enron.avro (in hdfs).

 ```scala
 scala> :paste